-Mathematics; Science; Logic; History and Structure of the Building Industry; Principles of Accountancy; Functional Elements of Construction.

-Building Science; Building Construction and Services (Elements); Land Surveying and Setting Out (Elements); Site and Office Organisation; Works Study and Costing (Elements); Equipment and Safety Regulations.

-Principles of Structural Design; Building Construction and Services (Advanced); Building Law; Building Economics; Measurement and Price Build-up; Land Surveying and Setting Out (Advanced).
+First Year Mathematics; Science; Logic; History and Structure of the Building Industry; Principles of Accountancy; Functional Elements of Construction.
+Second Year Building Science; Building Construction and Services (Elements); Land Surveying and Setting Out (Elements); Site and Office Organisation; Works Study and Costing (Elements); Equipment and Safety Regulations.
+Third Year Principles of Structural Design; Building Construction and Services (Advanced); Building Law; Building Economics; Measurement and Price Build-up; Land Surveying and Setting Out (Advanced).
 Practical Experience:

 Students are required to gain Industrial and Professional experience during the extended summer vacations.

-Entry Qualifications:
+Entry Qualifications :

-- (a) The Secondary Schools Leaving Certificate. - (b) The Matriculation Certificate of a recognised University. - (c) The General Certificate of Education.
+(a) The Secondary Schools Leaving Certificate. (b) The Matriculation Certificate of a recognised University. (c) The General Certificate of Education.
+Fee £40 per annum.